 This is something I talked about even when I sold solar – I said “That’s great, you’re making the decision to go solar, but it’s also a good time to look at the consumption side of your home and optimize the rest of your energy.”
 I think too often we use, use, use, but we don’t look at how to reduce.

 OK, all this efficiency stuff is incredibly important, but that reminds me – we still haven’t talked about solar yet!
-Tell me about that part of the equation, walk me through the process.
+Tell me about that part of the whole-home upgrade; walk me through the process.

 So like I said, we got our proposal from ReVision in November, right around Thanksgiving.
 And then there was a bit of back and forth on the solar system design, making decisions about system details.
 I needed to make sure that it fit my monthly budget, and I had some specific ideas about my solar project – I had been waiting so long to do this! – so ReVision worked with me on a customized design for my home.

 And then, we knew we were going to finance with Mosaic, but it was a question of “Do I do a 10 year loan with a triple digit monthly payment or do I do a 15 year and have a double digit payment?”
 Which to me is a no-brainer – $99 a month is just like a cell phone bill.
 It’s also a lot closer to what my current electric bill is today, and I have the flexibility to pay it off sooner if I want to.
 So that was the business case.